 6. Allocate Teams to Build it Better

-Instead of focusing on one team at all times, it is essential to split up the work so that everyone could participate and help build the workflow.
-The inputs from different employees, their perspectives of the particular task will help get rid of the errors until the right version of the process can be implemented.
+Instead of focusing on one team at all times, it is essential to split up the work so that everyone can participate and help build the workflow.
+The inputs from different employees and their perspectives on the particular task will help get rid of the errors until the right version of the process can be implemented.